User Guide Cancel

 Dynamic sequence preset

-When you add a movie clip to the Expert view timeline, Adobe Premiere Elements automatically changes your project settings in the background to match the clip properties.
+When you add a movie clip to the Advanced view timeline, Adobe Premiere Elements automatically changes your project settings in the background to match the clip properties.
 They include dimension, fps, pixel aspect ratio, and field order.

 Select presets and change settings